mrdandelion6/Autoclean-Physics-Club-Membership-Data/README.md

 This script has been used to manage and clean data for hundreds of UTMPC Members.
 If you are interested in joining the UTMPC, contact us on our [Discord server](https://discord.gg/558RfzrPNj).

 ## Usage
-I have set up a server to automatically run this script every day at 12:00 AM EST. It can also be run manually by running the following command in a terminal:
+I have set up a server to automatically run this script every day at 12:00 AM EST. You can do the same to manage your own membership data, or you can use Amazon Web Services like Lambda.
+Alternatively, it can also be run manually by running the following command in a terminal:
 ```bash
 python clean_members.py
 ```